Developer-Students-Clubs-MESCOE/Data-Structures-and-Algorithms/README.md

 3. Create a file from language you are going to contribute (Ex:.py/.c/.java/.cpp).
 Please note the programs you contribute to this repository must be a interactive program and user friendly.
 If possible please add appropriate comments to the program.
 4. Add your code inside appropriate folder.
 5. Contributors are welcomed to also contribute innovative codes.
+6. Once you have contributed in a particular folder the contributor is requested to add his name in Contributors.md just for the record.
-6. Issue a Pull Request
+7. Issue a Pull Request
 <h5>Please ⭐️ this repo if you liked it.</h5>

 <hr>